eferns89/SDK/iOS/NymiSDK-iOS-2.0-Build30/README.md

 	- OSX 10.9 and higher
 	- XCode 6.0 and higher
 	- libNclNet.dylib and libNcl.dylib must be copied into /usr/local/lib/
+-iOS
+	- iOS 8.1 and higher
+	- XCode 6.0 and higher

 Package Contents:
 -----------------